 Peter grew up in the Conwy Valley in North Wales.
 After completing a first degree and PhD in Psychology at Bangor University, Peter did three years post-doctoral research in the NHS.
 Peter then trained and practiced as a Clinical Psychologist and was also involved in establishing and then becoming Director of a post graduate training course for Clinical Psychologists.

-In the late 1980s Peter changed career direction into health service management and in 1993 became a Director of an NHS Community and Mental Health Trust in North East Wales, leaving in 1998 to become the Director of Planning and Performance Management at the North Wales Health Authority.
+In the late 1980s Peter changed career direction into health service management and in 1993 became a Director of an NHS Community and Mental Health Trust in North East Wales, leaving in 1998 to become a Director at the North Wales Health Authority.
 Peter joined ELWa in 2002 as a director and was its interim Chief Executive from 2003-04.
 Peter was then appointed as the first Chief Executive of Healthcare Inspectorate Wales and retired for this post in 2012.

 Peter has since been the Chair of Betsi Cadwaladr University Health Board (2013-2018) and member of Bangor University Council (2014-2020).
 He is presently Chair of Cartrefi Cymru and a lay member of the board of the Solicitors Regulation Authority.

 Charlotte Hitchings was appointed as Chair of Avon and Wiltshire Mental Health Partnership Trust (AWP) in November 2017 and is currently serving her second term.
 AWP provides community and inpatient mental health services for the people of Bristol, North Somerset, South Gloucestershire, Bath and North East Somerset, Swindon and Wiltshire.

 In her capacity as Chair of AWP Charlotte is also a member of two Partnership Boards for the Integrated Care System areas where AWP delivers services.
 She is also Vice Chair of the Bristol Race Equality Strategic Leaders’ Group.